jilion/player.sublimevideo.net/SPECS.md

 * The settings template must be interpolated with Ruby variables and put in the final settings file.

-All 3 packages are included in the packages array used to generate the App MD5.
+All 3 packages are included in the packages array used to generate the App bundle token (a MD5).

 ### Workers